yonid4/job_postings_scraper/README.md

 ---

-**🎉 AI Job Qualification Screening System v3.0.0 - Production Ready**
+**🎉 AI Job Qualification Screening System v3.1.0 - Enhanced Authentication & UI**

 *Built with ❤️ for intelligent job searching and career optimization*

-**Features 25,000+ lines of production-ready code with comprehensive AI analysis, professional application tracking, and cloud-native architecture.
-This system has successfully evolved from basic automation to sophisticated AI-powered career intelligence platform.**
+**Features 25,000+ lines of production-ready code with comprehensive AI analysis, professional application tracking, enhanced authentication system with RouteGuard implementation, and cloud-native architecture.
+This system has successfully evolved from basic automation to sophisticated AI-powered career intelligence platform with advanced user experience.**